 REASON FOR ISSUE.

-To set forth policies and responsibilities that will govern Office of Information and Technology (OIT) modifications to Veterans Health Information Systems and Technology Architecture (VistA) Software.
+This directive sets forth policies and responsibilities that will govern Office of Information and Technology (OIT) modifications to Veterans Health Information Systems and Technology Architecture (VistA) Software.

 SUMMARY OF CONTENTS/MAJOR CHANGES.

-This Directive provides policy and processes that the Department of Veterans Affairs (VA) Medical Centers (VAMCs) and OIT must follow to request evaluation and approval for modifications to standardized VistA software, regional supported Class II, Class III, and compliance scanning for VistA standardization.
+This directive provides policy and processes that the Department of Veterans Affairs (VA) Medical Centers (VAMCs) and OIT must follow to request evaluation and approval for modifications to standardized VistA software, regional supported Class II, Class III, and compliance scanning for VistA standardization.

 RESPONSIBLE OFFICE.